stennety/mywebsite/bio.md

 And that is where we are now.

 1) Wana hire me?
 [Scarlette AI](https://www.scarletteai.com)

 2) Wana work with me?
 Go ahead.
 [Pick a project](https://github.com/93tilinfinity), fork and commit.

 3) Wana contact me? twitter: [@HikeTyson](https://twitter.com/HikeTyson)

 4) Wana work out with me?
 [Westbourne Green Open Space](https://goo.gl/maps/fGDWMmBfxvb7JaP46), 1:30pm - 2:30pm Wed - Fri.

-Apart from that, I have no reason to keep you online so no need to follow me just live your life in the real world :earth_africa:.
+Apart from that, I have no reason to keep you online so no need to follow me on any platforms.
+Just live your life in the real world :earth_africa:.

 That’s all.